Finding the Help You Need with a Pending Application or Petition

 If you have tried the USCIS customer service options but still need help resolving a problem with an application or petition, you can ask the Ombudsman’s Office for help by taking the following steps:

 - Submit an electronic Form DHS 7001 through Ombudsman Case Assistance Online, which provides a direct, paperless submission of requests for assistance to the Ombudsman’s Office.
-If you have questions or experience any problems, please review our Frequently Asked Questions (FAQ) (PDF, 2 pages - 134.39 KB).

 Make sure to include all USCIS receipt numbers on forms related to your application or petition on the Form DHS-7001, and include copies of important information and documentation.
 Please do not send original documents.

 Submit your request online or send the signed Form DHS-7001 and any additional information to the Ombudsman’s Office to our mailing address or fax number.
 Please note that due to security measures with the government mail system, cases mailed (even those sent by express mail) may be significantly delayed.

 Submitting a Request as an Attorney or Accredited Representative